This information answers some common questions about the Awards.

 You should include outputs that demonstrate the claims made in the nomination.
 For example; an evaluation report, literature review, findings infographic, findings presentation, or a supportive letter from the commissioner or community.

 – Make sure your nomination is complete.
-A complete nomination must include: a completed nomination form (online), a signed authorisation form, a 7-page summary explanation addressing all three criteria and relevant excellence attributes, and links to supporting evidence.
+A complete nomination must include: a completed nomination form (online), a signed authorisation form, a 7-page summary explanation addressing all four criteria and relevant excellence attributes, and links to supporting evidence.

 – Make sure you respond to the criteria in the nomination.